Geographical distribution of Urdu speakers

 Native speakers of Urdu are spread across South Asia.
-(Note: "Urdu" does not broadly refer to the Hindustani language, but merely the literary-register (or style) of the macrolanguage self-identified as a spoken language predominantly by Muslims in South Asia, hence accounting Modern Standard Hindi as a separate entity statistically.)
-The vast majority of them are Muslims of the Hindi–Urdu Belt of northern India, (Note: During early days of British India, North Indian people of many faiths, including Hindus, self-identified as Urdu-speakers prior to the mid-19th century, after which they self-identified as Hindi-speakers.) followed by the Deccani people of the Deccan plateau in south-central India (who speak Deccani Urdu), and most of the Muhajir people of Pakistan and some stranded Pakistani communities in Bangladesh.
-The historical centres of Urdu speakers include Delhi and Lucknow.
-Another defunct variety of the language was historically spoken in Lahore for centuries before the name "Urdu" first began to appear.
-However, little is known about this defunct Lahori variety as it has not been spoken for centuries.
+(Note: "Urdu" does not broadly refer to the Hindustani language, but merely the literary-register (or style) of the macrolanguage self-identified as a spoken language predominantly by Muslims in South Asia, hence accounting Hindi as a separate entity statistically (especially in India).)
+The vast majority of them are Muslims of the Hindi–Urdu Belt of northern India, (Note: During the early days of British India, North Indian people of many faiths (even including Hindus and Sikhs) self-identified as Urdu-speakers prior to the mid-19th century, after which they self-identified as Hindi-speakers.) followed by the Deccanis of the Deccan Plateau in south-central India (who speak Deccani Urdu), and majority of the Muhajir people of Pakistan and some stranded communities in Bangladesh.
+The historical centres of Urdu speakers include Delhi, Hyderabad and Lucknow.

 History

 From the early Muslim kingdoms developed Indian Muslim clan-groups who were well-rooted social groups that acted as warrior lineages providing court officers and military soldiers.
 These evolving communities or tribes played a key role in providing a local Muslim leadership.
-The language developed at the time of Sultans of Dehli due to the mixture of people, likely to be soldiers, from Turkish, Arabic, Persian, Afghan and Indian background.
+The language developed at the time of Sultans of Dehli due to the mixture of people, likely to be soldiers, from Turkic, Arabic, Persian, Afghan and Indian background.